What affects cost planning for moves in London

 • Long kerb-to-door carry → Stage items near the exit and clear hallways to shorten each shuttle.

-• Stairs or narrow corridors → Pack smaller, sealed boxes and disassemble bulky furniture to speed trips.
+• Stairs or narrow corridors → Pack smaller sealed boxes and disassemble bulky furniture to speed each trip.

 • Red routes or timed loading → Coordinate arrival within allowed windows and prepare a fallback parking plan.